AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a master student of the ENB Elite MSc program in Neuroengineering at Technical Univeristy of Munich. currently I am doing research as research intern at Dynamics of Brain Connectivity Lab of The Neuroimaging Center at the Technische Universität München.
-My research investigates the neural information processing mechanism and dynamics of the brain during the emergence of congnitive functions using computational and mathematical analysis of fMRI data.
+I am a master's student of the ENB Elite MSc program in Neuroengineering at the Technical University of Munich.
+Currently, I am doing research as a research intern at the Dynamics of Brain Connectivity Lab of The Neuroimaging Center at the Technische Universität München.
+My research investigates the neural information processing mechanism and dynamics of the brain during the emergence of cognitive functions using computational and mathematical analysis of fMRI data.
 {style="text-align: justify;"}